rnagabhyrava/plex-playlist-sync/README.md

 * Create or sync yout playlists from:
   * Spotify: Sync public playlists from user account to plex.
   * Deezer: Sync public playlists from user account and/or using public playlist IDs to plex.
-  * YT Music: Sync YTM public playlist to plex using playlist IDs.
+  * YT Music: Sync YTM public playlists to plex using playlist IDs.
 * Option to write missing songs as a csv.
 * Option to include poster and description in playlists.
-* Option to append(only way sync) or complete sync playlists.
+* Option to append(one way sync) or complete sync playlists.

 ## Requirements
 ### Plex